 Hot weather sounds really appealing when you’re struggling to stay warm in the middle of winter.
 But for runners, the arrival of summer means more than just enjoying the heat by the pool.
 Running in hot weather involves quite a bit of effort and struggle.

-After a few minutes of sweating, our heart rate increases and new runners find themselves wondering whether it is actually safe to run in this hot weather.
+After a few minutes of sweating, our heart rate increases and new runners find themselves wondering whether running in the heat is actually safe.

 Luckily, with a few precautions, running in hot weather can be just as safe as running in any other conditions.